jpiironen/gplite/README.md

 ### Citing

-If you find the software useful, I would kindly ask to use following citation:
+If you find the software useful, please use the following citation:

 Piironen, Juho (2021). _gplite_: Implementation for the Most Common Gaussian Process Models.
 R package.